Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Although some countries hold a Reciprocal Health Agreement (RHCA) with Australia, allowing their citizens to benefit from Australia’s national health care system (Medicare), others don’t.
 If yours is one of these countries, you might have to pay up-front and in-full for any medical costs you may incur while in Australia.
-To ensure that you don’t get slammed with a hefty bill should you require medical treatment, it could be worth taking up health cover for the length of your stay.
+To ensure that you don’t get slammed with a hefty bill if you require medical treatment, it ‘s worth taking up health cover for the length of your stay.

 Even if you do belong to a country that is supported by the RHCA, you might still want to consider private health cover, as this provides you with added benefits, as well as access to private health care.

 Medicare and the Reciprocal Health Care Agreement (RHCA)

 Medicare, as mentioned above, is the government’s national health care service, and provides financial aid for those requiring medical attention.
 Thanks to the RHCA, migrants from certain countries (which at the time of writing are: Belgium, Finland, Italy, Malta, Netherlands, New Zealand, Norway, Republic of Ireland, Slovenia, Sweden and the UK) are eligible for Medicare and the immediate treatments on the public health care system that it provides access to.